Frequently Asked Questions about Implementing Initiative 502

 I’m an expert in the field of marijuana how can I be involved in the process?

 Our rule-making system is a public process and we engage citizens along the way.
 Like hiring, the best way to keep up to date on the process is to register for email notifications.
 We will be sending out timelines and requests for public comment using email.

 How much tax revenue will marijuana sales generate?

 During the first fiscal year the marijuana industry generated over $64 million dollars in tax revenue.
 That number will likely increase as the market continues to grow and refine.
 You can find the most recent financial data on our Frequently Requested Lists page.

 How is it going to be taxed?

-The tax structure for I-502 is prescriptive in the initiative and has become law with its passing.
-WSLCB officials do not have the authority to change the taxes that were voted for by the public.
-A change to the tax structure would have to come from the legislature.
-During the first two years a change to the initiative would require a two thirds majority.
+WSLCB officials do not have the authority to change the taxes.
+Any change to the tax structure would have to come from the legislature.